python/cpython/Doc/library/os.path.rst

 .. function:: isjunction(path)

    Return ``True`` if *path* is a junction.
-This function exists for both POSIX and Windows, though can only return True on Windows.
+This function exists for both POSIX and Windows, though only Windows currently supports junctions.

    .. versionadded:: 3.12